Coupled Data and Measurement Space Dynamics for Enhanced Diffusion Posterior Sampling

 $\bullet$ We develop a scalable and efficient sampling algorithm for C-DPS based on a pre-whitened conjugate gradient solver.
 This matrix-free implementation retains the runtime efficiency of conventional DPS methods, despite the added complexity of coupled data-measurement diffusion.

 $\bullet$ We validate C-DPS through extensive experiments on standard benchmarks, including FFHQ \cite{karras2019style} and ImageNet \cite{deng2009imagenet}.
 Our method achieves state-of-the-art performance across multiple inverse problem settings—such as inpainting, deblurring, and super-resolution—both qualitatively and quantitatively.
-Code is available at \url{https://github.com/Shayanmohajer/C-DPS}.

 {\textbf{Notation}:} Scalars are represented by non-bold letters, (e.g., $a$ or $A$), vectors by bold lowercase letters (e.g., $\bold{a}$), and matrices by bold uppercase letters (e.g., $\bold{A}$).
 The real axis is denoted by $\mathbb{R}$.
 The symbols $\bold{0}$ and $\bold{I}$ represent the zero vector and the identity matrix, respectively.